Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 This will limit the amount of LPG fuel feeding your burners and not provide the desired grilling temperature.

-This is more typically a clogged gas jet in the burner.
+This is more typically a clogged gas regulator gas jet in the burner.

 2. The grill isn’t receiving gas